 9 Verify that all weapons are mechanically safe to fire.
 10 Verify that all personnel wear the required personal protection equipment.
-11 Ensures that ONLY authorized courses of fire are conducted per the weapon system.
-12 Ensure all applicable references and regulations are physically present and on hand: 13 Notifies Range Operations and requests permission to place the range in a HOT status 13 (Refer to paragraph 7.1).
-14 Implements risk management actions and applicable control measures identified for 14 this phase of the range operations and/or training event.
+11 Ensures that a qualified target/computer operators is present, range targetry is fully operational, and that ONLY authorized courses of fire are conducted per the weapon system.
+12 Ensure all applicable references and regulations are physically present and on hand: 13 Notifies Range Operations and requests permission to place the range in a HOT status (Refer to paragraph 7.1).
+14 Implements risk management actions and applicable control measures identified for this phase of the range operations and/or training event.